-We generate revenue from software licenses and subscriptions, other software related services, and volume-based payment processing fees ("discount fees"), and to a lesser extent, software licensing subscriptions, ongoing support and other POS-related solutions that we provide to our customers directly and through our distribution partners.
+We generate revenue from software and related services revenue, including the sale of subscriptions, recurring services, ongoing support, licenses, and installation and implementation services specific to software.
+We also generate revenue from volume-based payment processing fees ("discount fees") and POS-related solutions that we provide to our customers directly and through our distribution partners.
 Volume-based fees represent a percentage of the dollar amount of each credit or debit transaction processed.
 Revenues are also derived from a variety of fixed transaction or service fees, including authorization fees, convenience fees, statement fees, annual fees and fees for other miscellaneous services, such as handling chargebacks.

 Interchange and network fees.
 Interchange and network fees consist primarily of pass-through fees that make up a portion of discount fee revenue.
 These include assessment fees payable to card associations, which are a percentage of the processing volume we generate from Visa and Mastercard.
-Upon our adoption of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers ("ASC 606") on October 1, 2019, these fees are presented net within revenue.
+These fees are presented net of revenue.